-Choosing to use the restricted, group or optional credit rating the method and including this in the income tax return that first includes this arrangement.
+As referred to above, a borrower can choose to apply the restricted credit rating, group credit rating or optional credit rating in certain circumstances (see section GC 16(2)(a)).
+Where this is available, no election notice is required.
+The method is chosen by calculating a deduction under the method and including this in the income tax return that first includes this arrangement.
 Once a borrower chooses a method for a particular arrangement in their first income tax return they cannot change to a different method in a subsequent return.